 The power stage consists of four DMOS power switches and associated body diodes connected in an H-bridge configuration (Figure 2).
 Turning ON a source switch and a sink switch in opposite halves of the bridge forces the full supply voltage less the switch drops across the motor winding.
 While the bridge remains in this state, the winding current increases exponentially towards a limit dictated by the supply voltage, the switch drops, and the winding resistance.
 Subsequently turning OFF the sink switch causes a voltage transient that forward biases the body diode of the other source switch.
 The diode clamps the transient at one diode drop above the supply voltage and provides an alternative current path.
 While the bridge remains in this state, it essentially shorts the winding and the winding current recirculates and decays exponentially towards zero.
-During a change in the bidge provide a decay path for the initial winding current (Figure 3).
+During a change in the direction of the winding current, both the switches and the body diodes provide a decay path for the initial winding current (Fiaure 3).